waxx567/Dell/62203768/cs50ai/6Language/parser/README.md

 ## Understanding

-First, look at the text files in the sentences directory.
+First, look at the text files in the `sentences` directory.
 Each file contains an English sentence.
 Your goal in this problem is to write a parser that is able to parse all of these sentences.

-Take a look now at parser.py, and notice the context free grammar rules defined at the top of the file.
-We’ve already defined for you a set of rules for generating terminal symbols (in the global variable TERMINALS).
-Notice that Adj is a nonterminal symbol that generates adjectives, Adv generates adverbs, Conj generates conjunctions, Det generates determiners, N generates nouns (spread across multiple lines for readability), P generates prepositions, and V generates verbs.
+Take a look now at `parser.py`, and notice the context free grammar rules defined at the top of the file.
+We’ve already defined for you a set of rules for generating terminal symbols (in the global variable `TERMINALS`).
+Notice that `Adj` is a nonterminal symbol that generates adjectives, `Adv` generates adverbs, `Conj` generates conjunctions, `Det` generates determiners, `N` generates nouns (spread across multiple lines for readability), `P` generates prepositions, and `V` generates verbs.

-Next is the definition of NONTERMINALS, which will contain all of the context-free grammar rules for generating nonterminal symbols.
-Right now, there’s just a single rule: S -> N V. With just that rule, we can generate sentences like "Holmes arrived." or "He chuckled.", but not sentences more complex than that.
-Editing the NONTERMINALS rules so that all of the sentences can be parsed will be up to you!
+Next is the definition of `NONTERMINALS`, which will contain all of the context-free grammar rules for generating nonterminal symbols.
+Right now, there’s just a single rule: `S -> N V`.
+With just that rule, we can generate sentences like `"Holmes arrived."` or `"He chuckled."`, but not sentences more complex than that.
+Editing the `NONTERMINALS` rules so that all of the sentences can be parsed will be up to you!

-Next, take a look at the main function.
+Next, take a look at the `main` function.
 It first accepts a sentence as input, either from a file or via user input.
-The sentence is preprocessed (via the preprocess function) and then parsed according to the context-free grammar defined by the file.
-The resulting trees are printed out, and all of the “noun phrase chunks” (defined in the Specification) are printed as well (via the np_chunk function).
+The sentence is preprocessed (via the `preprocess` function) and then parsed according to the context-free grammar defined by the file.
+The resulting trees are printed out, and all of the “noun phrase chunks” (defined in the Specification) are printed as well (via the `np_chunk` function).

-In addition to writing context-free grammar rules for parsing these sentences, the preprocess and np_chunk functions are left up to you!
+In addition to writing context-free grammar rules for parsing these sentences, the `preprocess` and `np_chunk` functions are left up to you!

 ### Specification